-You need to know the way milk is flowing out from breast is not the same like turning on a tap to get the water flowing.
+You need to know the way milk is flowing out from the breast is not the same as turning on a tap to get the water flowing.

 Similarly, if you squeeze your breast right now and you see no milk, that does not mean there’s no milk in your breast.